OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/A02-after-teams-sso.md

     }
 ~~~

-This codechecks to see if it's running in Teams and if so, uses the Teams JavaScript SDK's `getAuthToken()` function to get the access token needed to call the server.
+This code checks to see if it's running in Teams and if so, uses the Teams JavaScript SDK's `getAuthToken()` function to get the access token needed to call the server.

 The completed `getAccessToken2()` function should look like this: